-All mobility equipment with electric motors and moving parts should be serviced at least annually to address any faults and give you piece of mind that your essential living aids are in good working order.
+All mobility equipment with electric motors and moving parts should be serviced at least once a year, to rectify any faults and give you piece of mind that your essential living aids are in good working order.
 Typically this will include riser recliner chairs, care chairs, bath lifts, ceiling and mobile hoists, electric and manual wheelchairs, lifting aids, mobility scooters and beds.

 Contact your local mobility store or service company for more information.
 At Vivid.Care our engineers mainly cover the north of England; if you are local to us you can bring your equipment into our workshop for a reduced labour charge, where we have battery testing and diagnostics facilities.

 A standard service normally takes about an hour, where a full inspection and testing of the product is carried out, general maintenance and wear and tear issues are addressed, and a product checklist and service report is completed.
 Extra charges may apply for parts supplied.

 A standard product checklist would include pass/fail checks for a range of components, as shown by the example below.